sous-chefs/yum-elrepo/README.md

 ============

-The yum-elrepo cookbook takes over management of the default repositoryids that ship with CentOS systems.
-It allows attribute manipulation of base updates extras centosplus contrib.
+The yum-elrepo cookbook takes over management of the default repositoryids used by elrepo.
+It allows attribute manipulation of `elrepo`.

 Requirements
 ------------